-&lt;sup>25 The general international consensus is that a country with a ratio of external debt to GDP lower than 50% is deemed to be relatively low &lt;sup>26 The general international consensus is that a country with a ratio of FX reserves to short-term external debt higher than 100% is deemed to be relatively low risk.
-At the end of 2017, outstanding public debt at all levels of government stayed at NT\$6.21 trillion.
+&lt;sup>28 The term "outstanding debt at all levels of government" as used in this report refers to outstanding non-self-liquidating debt with a maturity of one year or longer.

+trillion.
 However, the ratio of total public debt to annual GDP slightly fell to 35.65% on account of GDP growth (Chart 2.22).
 In general, total government debt stayed within a manageable level.

-2.2.2 Corporate sector In 2017, listed companies saw enhanced profitability, rising financial leverage ratios, and adequate short-term debt servicing capacity.
+2.2.2 Corporate sector

+In 2017, listed companies saw enhanced profitability, rising financial leverage ratios, and adequate short-term debt servicing capacity.
 The NPL ratio for corporate loans granted by financial institutions grew slightly but remained at a low level at the end of the year, indicating sound credit quality of corporate loans.
 Nevertheless, the outlook for the corporate sector's future operation remains challenging.

-Profitability of listed companies enhanced in 2017 In 2017, benefiting from the steady recovery in the global economy, Taiwan's exports continued to expand.
-As a result, the average
+Profitability of listed companies enhanced in 2017